jovelyn25/Note_App_NodeJS/README.md

 # notes_app

-By cloning this repository, please run
-$npm install
-to load the packages required.

-Thank You!!
---mistmago1080p
+Before using this note app please install or run first $ npm install so you can install node module.
+-thank you